Last Updated on July 26, 2022 by

-Are you a new football fan who has come across the term blackout football for the first time?
-Do you even know what it means?
-Well, a blackout football game is an NFL home game not televised on local television for lack of selling 85% of the tickets within 72 hours before kick-off.
+A blackout football game is an NFL home game not televised on local television for lack of selling 85% of the tickets within 72 hours before kick-off.
 NFL designed the blackout policy to encourage the physical attendance of fans during matches.
-The primary goal of this rule was to enable teams to generate revenue from ticket sales.

 Why Did NFL Impose the Blackout Football Game Rule?